evacuate/contribute/docs/CONTRIBUTING.md

 # Contribution Guide

 Contributions are welcome!
 We would be happy to receive your cooperation.
-You can contribute in the following ways
+You can contribute in the following ways:

 - Create an issue - propose a new feature.
 Report a bug
 - Pull Request - Fix a bug or typo Refactoring the code